securitybunker/databunker.org/content/use-case/trace-profile-access-change/index.md

 * Personal information in audit event is encrypted.
 * Customer can view only his own records.
+* Event drill down view for change operations to actually see what was changed in the record.

 Each audit record consists of: